 How far away should Scouts stand during a model rocket launch?
 Should you have a den meeting at a trampoline park?
 Is tossing color-changing additives into a campfire a good idea?

 For answers to these questions and more than 90 other topics, take a look at BSA’s Safety Moments.

 Since we last wrote about the Safety Moments, more helpful topics have been added to the page.
 These topics are a great resource if you or another Scouter has a question about a specific activity.
 They can also help Scouts preparing for an activity.

 Some of the more popular Safety Moments visited this year have been:

 - Incident reporting helps

 How to use a Safety Moment

 BSA’s Environmental, Health and Safety team suggests using a Safety Moment at the start of each meeting or activity.
 It only takes a couple of minutes to share one with your unit, making it easy to deliver a SAFE program.

 Anyone can share a Safety Moment.
 Pick an age-appropriate topic relevant to everyone — any topic that focuses on improving the safety of Scouting is an excellent topic.
-For some activities, like shooting sports, reviewing those Safety Moments are essential.
+For some activities, reviewing those Safety Moments are essential.
 If you have a personal experience relating to the Safety Moment, feel free to share that, too.
 Clear, concise and fact-based talks resonate best with others.